smart-edge-open/specs/doc/applications/openness_service_mesh.md

 **Traffic flow: Client → Istio Gateway**

-To access 5G CNF API’s (AF & OAM), the client request to the server using the hostname (`afservice`, `oamservice`) along with the port number exposed by the ingress gateway.
+To access NGC CNF API’s (AF & OAM), the client request to the server using the hostname (`afservice`, `oamservice`) along with the port number exposed by the ingress gateway.
 Based on the Host header, traffic is forwarded to either AF or OAM container.
 Mutual TLS between gateway and client is enabled by default.
 The certificates for enabling mutual TLS is managed using `kubectl secret`.
 Below command add the `server-cert.pem`, `server-key.pem`, `root-ca-cert.pem` to the kubectl secret which are used while creating istio ingress gateway.

 ```shell
 $ kubectl create secret generic ngc-credential -n istio-system \